mohitpai/journey-optimizer.en/help/using/offers/offer-library/add-constraints.md

 >title="About offer priority"
 >abstract="In this field, you can specify priority settings for the offer.
 Priority is a number used to rank offers that meet all constraints such as eligibility, dates, and capping."

+>[!CONTEXTUALHELP]
+>id="ajo_decisioning_priority"
+>title="Priority"
+>abstract="The priority helps define the priority of the offer compared to other ones if the user qualifies for more than one offer.
+The higher an offer's priority will be, the higher its priority will be compared to other offers."

 Constraints allow you to define the conditions under which an offer will be displayed.

 1. Configure the **[!UICONTROL Offer eligibility]**.
 [Learn more](#eligibility)